sage-develop/why/lc_decision_diag_seller_pre_shipment_extra.md

     RiskConcern -- Yes --> LCConfirm["Letter of Credit Confirmation"]
     RiskConcern -- No --> CheckMiddleman@{ label: "Is seller a middleman who doesn't make goods?" }
     LCConfirm --> CheckMiddleman
-    CheckMiddleman -- Yes --> TransferableCheck{"Is LC transferable?"}
+    CheckMiddleman -- Yes, is a middleman --> TransferableCheck{"Is LC transferable?"}
     TransferableCheck -- Yes --> WantTransfer{"Want to transfer LC to supplier?"}
     WantTransfer -- Yes --> LCTransfer["Letter of Credit Transferring"]
     WantTransfer -- No --> BackToBackCheck{"Does the seller need more control OR different LC terms (amounts, dates, documents)?"}
     TransferableCheck -- No --> BackToBackCheck
     LCTransfer --> End1["Flow ends here - Middleman transferred LC"]
-    CheckMiddleman -- No --> CheckAssign{"Want to redirect payments to third parties?"}
+    CheckMiddleman -- No, produce own goods --> CheckAssign{"Want to redirect payments to third parties?"}
     BackToBackCheck -- Yes --> BackToBackLC["Back-to-Back LC"]
     BackToBackCheck -- No --> CheckAssign
     BackToBackLC --> CheckAssign
     CheckAssign -- Yes --> AssignProceeds["Assignment of Proceeds under Letter of Credit"] CheckAssign -- No --> CheckPacking{"Need pre-shipment working capital?"}
     AssignProceeds --> CheckPacking
-    CheckPacking -- Yes --> ECRCheck{"Is government export credit program available AND (want to expand exports OR reduce financing costs)?"}
+    CheckPacking -- Yes --> ECRAvailable{"Is a government Export Credit Refinancing program available for this transaction?"}
     CheckPacking -- No --> ContinueFlow@{ label: "Continue to post-shipment<br style=\"--tw-scale-x:\">products or complete transaction" }
+    ECRAvailable -- No --> PackingCredit["Packing Credit for Exporters"]
+    ECRAvailable -- Yes --> ECRWant{"Does the client want to use the program (cheaper cost but with eligibility/paperwork)?"}
-    ECRCheck -- Yes --> ECR["Export Credit Refinancing"]
+    ECRWant -- Yes --> ECR["Export Credit Refinancing Pre Ship"]
-    ECRCheck -- No --> PackingCredit["Packing Credit for Exporters"]
+    ECRWant -- No --> PackingCredit
     ECR --> ContinueFlow
     PackingCredit --> ContinueFlow